psycedelicAI/high-security-facility-concept/docs/foundational/threat-model.md

 - technical blind spots
 - weak governance
 - environmental design weaknesses
+- public exposure and target visibility
+- high-consequence facility type

 The model therefore treats threat as something broader than perimeter breach alone.

+---

+# Threat Profile Drivers

+Threat severity is not determined only by threat type.
+It is also shaped by the context of the facility itself.

+The model treats threat severity as a function of both adversarial behavior and site context.

+A threat is interpreted through factors such as:

+- public accessibility
+- visibility from the outside
+- ease of approach
+- ease of reconnaissance
+- building type
+- organizational sensitivity
+- operational consequence of compromise
+- likely attacker interest
+- likelihood of opportunistic or targeted attention

+This means a low-exposure storage environment and a highly visible law-enforcement facility should not be assigned the same threat weight, even if some threat categories overlap.

+### Example interpretation
+- A storage warehouse with no windows and low public exposure may present a lower overall threat profile.
+- A law enforcement facility in the middle of town may present a much higher profile because it is more visible, more sensitive, and more likely to attract deliberate attention.

+This is an important part of the model because the same category of threat can have very different severity depending on the site’s exposure and purpose.

 ---